 Networking within distributed locales — like distribution centers, seaports and airports, and even cities — has always been a challenge.
 LANs don’t upscale cost-effectively and WANs don’t downscale operationally.
 With the democratization of wireless spectrum and cloudification of carrier infrastructure, Private LTE has emerged as an ideal solution for the “wide-area LAN” problem.
 It combines the control and fixed cost of a private network with the flexibility, security, and macro-network benefits of LTE, and has a built-in pathway to Private 5G.

 Private LTE for Enterprise and Public Sector

 - Mining operations

 - Ports of entry

 - Business & college campuses

 How Private LTE Works

 A Private LTE network leverages localized micro towers and small cells — conceptually like Wi-Fi access points — to provide coverage and connectivity.
-It functions much like a scaled-down version of public cellular network.
+It functions much like a scaled-down version of a public cellular network.
 Private LTE can be based on licensed, unlicensed, or shared spectrum.

-Carriers can license their spectrum to an end-user organization or third-party, or they can build and operate a Private LTE network as a service.
+Carriers can license their spectrum to an end-user organization or third party, or they can build and operate a Private LTE network as a service.